 I. Pharmacy Review.

-(1) The assisted living manager [of a program] shall arrange for a licensed pharmacist to conduct an on-site review of [physician] health care practitioner prescriptions, [physician orders], and resident records at least every 6 months for any resident receiving nine or more medications, including over the counter and PRN (as needed) medications.
+(1) The assisted living manager shall arrange for a licensed pharmacist to conduct an on-site review of [physician] health care practitioner prescriptions, [physician orders], and resident records at least every 6 months for any resident receiving nine or more medications, including [over the counter] over-the-counter and PRN (as needed) medications.

 (2) The pharmacist's review shall include, but is not limited to, whether:

-(a) The program is in compliance with Board of Pharmacy's requirements for packaging of medications;
+(a) The assisted living program is in compliance with Board of Pharmacy's requirements for packaging of medications;

 (b) Each resident's medications are properly stored and maintained;